Go! Go! Beckham! Adventure on Soccer Island: Reception

 The game received mostly positive reviews from critics, who were surprised at the game's quality; currently, the game has received a compilation score of 75% from GameRankings.
-Eurogamer's Tom Bramwell noted that the game beat his low expectations, and called the game the "best original platformer on the GBA this year."
-IGN's Ben Cartledge felt that the game beat most other third-party platform games for the GBA.
-Jeuxvideo's Nicolas Charciarek had a more negative impression, comparing the game unfavorably as a "clone" of Super Mario Advance.
+Eurogamers Tom Bramwell noted that the game beat his low expectations, and called the game the "best original platformer on the GBA this year."
+IGNs Ben Cartledge felt that the game beat most other third-party platform games for the GBA.
+Jeuxvideos Nicolas Charciarek had a more negative impression, comparing the game unfavorably as a "clone" of Super Mario Advance.

 Criticism focused mostly on the game's short length and ease of play.
-IGN's Ben Cartledge noted that the game was easily finished quickly, but that the real time spent in the game was focused on collecting items throughout gameplay.
-Eurogamer's Tom Bramwell felt that the game was too easy, and wished there was more content.
+IGNs Ben Cartledge noted that the game was easily finished quickly, but that the real time spent in the game was focused on collecting items throughout gameplay.
+Eurogamers Tom Bramwell felt that the game was too easy, and wished there was more content.